matheustp/vai-challenge/README.md

 POST - /complexity

-Which receives a JSON as the request body with the field 'text', as example:
+Which receives a JSON as the request body with the field 'text', for example:

 ```json
 {